 Register on Election Day

-If you did not register before Election Day, use any of the following proof of residence options to register at your polling place on Election Day.
+Use any of the following proof of residence options to register at your polling place on Election Day.

-The following items are considered acceptable IDs in accordance with Minnesota Statutes:
+The following items are considered acceptable IDs in accordance with Minnesota statutes:

 - Tribal ID card with your name, address, photo and signature